 At Collingwood, the most significant occurrence in 1912 was the appointment of Jock McHale as coach, in succession to George Angus.
-Under McHale the Magpies had an inauspicious start, with their 9-9 record only being good enough for 7th place.
-However, by the time McHale stood down as coach at the end of the 1949 season Collingwood would boast a league record haul of 11 flags, the last 8 of which had been claimed during the legendary Magpie's tenure.
+Under McHale the Magpies had an inauspicious start, with their 9-9 record only being good enough for seventh place.
+However, by the time McHale stood down as coach at the end of the 1949 season Collingwood would boast a league record haul of eleven flags, the last eight of which had been claimed during the legendary Magpie's tenure.

-In round one, at Windy Hill, the teams had played out a draw, with Essendon kicking poorly to finish on 5.15 (45) to Carlton 6.9 (45).
+In round one, at East Melbourne, the teams had played out a draw, with Essendon kicking poorly to finish on 5.15 (45) to Carlton 6.9 (45).
 The return match at Carlton midway through the year had been another low scoring affair from which the Blues had emerged 12 points to the good, 6.16 (52) to the Dons' 5.10 (40).

 It later emerged that Minogue had actually broken his collar bone.

 "The Argus'', 25/09/11, page 15.

 They said I got away in the boat